What is Acceptance Testing?

 Acceptance testing is the final level of software testing where the system is tested for compliance to its business requirements.
 It is performed by the client or the end users with the intent to see if the product is fit for delivery.
 It can be both formal as well as informal.

-Formal acceptance testing is carried out by the client's representatives and the informal or adhoc one is carried out by a subset of potential users who check functionality as well as features like usability of the product.
+Formal acceptance testing is carried out by the client’s representatives and the informal or Adhoc one is carried out by a subset of potential users who check functionality as well as features like the usability of the product.

 It is carried out after system testing and before the final delivery to the client.